ruanbekker/ruanbekker.github.io/source/_posts/2019-03-13-how-to-setup-a-nagios-monitoring-server.markdown

 $ systemctl restart apache2
 ```

-Access nagios on http://nagios-ip/nagios .
-The default user is `nagiosadmin` and password `nagiosadmin`
+Access nagios on http://nagios-ip/nagios with the credentials that you configured earlier.

 ## Configure Nagios to Monitor our first Host